oliver-norton/aether_energy_analytics/README.md

 Optional features:

-* [ ] Create ETL pipelines by connecting to airflow or another tool
+* [ ] Create ELT pipelines by connecting to airflow or another tool
 * [ ] Use social media or other data that is non-sensitive but unique
 * [ ] Make it unique or special